-Please be aware that the average time from appeal submission to a hearing before an administrative law judge is roughly 90-120 days.
-This is due in part to the high volume associated with the Pandemic, but also because the appeal process is a quasi-judicial process with formal sworn testimony, evidence gathering, and dual-party appeal rights.
+The appeal process is a quasi-judicial process with formal sworn testimony, evidence gathering, and dual-party appeal rights; typically, involving the claimant and the employer.
 Hearings are scheduled in the order in which the appeal is received, and claimants should expect to receive a formal hearing notice and exhibits once a hearing has been scheduled.
 Hearing notices and exhibits are mailed to all interested parties via the U.S. Postal Service.
 When you receive the hearing notice please read it and follow the instructions.
 Please be aware that the appeals process is separate and apart from the unemployment insurance benefits program and customer representatives within the UI Claimant Assistance Center do not have access to appeal information.

 What Can I Appeal?